 Australian International School has joined forces with another international school to open Singapore’s largest pre-school.
 It offers an IB education, specialist language and music classes, a wide choice of CCAs and a sprawling child-friendly campus – but it all comes at a high price.

 Read about our tour of the campus here.

 “We’re confident about the two schools sharing The Village as we’re both very different in terms of the programme and outcomes we offer.
 We're finding that parents will often prefer one or the other.

 "We feel that we have the advantage at AIS as The Village is actually part of our campus.
 Our families are not only getting the facilities here, they also get the feeling of being part of the whole school."

-The Village is very simply split into three, with AIS, SAIS and Brighton College (Singapore) sharing the building; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas and resources.
-The only facilities shared between the two schools are the swimming pool and The Hive, an indoor sports hall.
+The Village is very simply split into three, with AIS, SAIS, and Brighton College (Singapore) sharing the building; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas, and resources.
+The only facilities shared between the schools are the swimming pool and The Hive, an indoor sports hall.